Archive for the ‘Anti-war’ Category

 Pacification of the World

 And if we would inquire, how the heart of the world can be calmed, and enlarged, and inspired with the life-breath of peace; we can only say that such a heart comes from the nurture of home, and the solemnity of the church, and the tomb of the loved and gone.
 It comes by the closet of prayer, and the communion of nature, and the table of the Lord.
 It comes by a sister’s love and a brother’s example, and the memory of “the good old place.”
 It comes in the distilling dew of Christian instruction and the infinite sanctions of death, judgment, and eternity.
 It comes by the sweetness of Fenelon, and the love of Scougal ; by the majesty of Luther, and the humanity of Penn.
-It comes by the horror of blood, and the courage to be [called falsely a coward and in the wrong.
+It comes by the horror of blood, and the courage to be [wrongly] called a coward….
 It comes by the testimonies of the wise, and the heroism of the good.
-It comes by the Beatitudes of the New Testament, and the Lord's Prayer, and Paul's masterpiece of Charity, and John's epistle of Love.
+It comes by the Beatitudes of the New Testament, and the Lord’s Prayer, and Paul’s masterpiece of Charity, and John’s epistle of Love.
 It comes by him who was born in a manger and died on a cross, the Son of God, the Prince of Peace, the Saviour of sinners.

 By these means the weaker spirit of war may be made to yield to the mightier spirit of peace.
 “And,” in the words of an English divine [Rev. Richard Ramsden of Cambridge (1761-1831)], suggestive of some of the foregoing remarks, “it must appear to what most awful obligation and duty we hold all those from whom this heart takes its nature and shape, our king, our princes, our nobles, all who wear the badge of office, or honor; all priests, judges, senators, pleaders, interpreters of law, all instructors of youth, all seminaries of education, all parents, all learned men, all professors of science and art, all teachers of manners.
 Upon them depends the fashion of the nation’s heart.
 By them it is to be chastised, refined, and purified.
 By them is the state to lose the character and title of the beast of prey.
 By them are the iron scales to fall off, and a skin of youth, beauty, freshness, and polish, to come upon it.
 By them it is to be made so tame and gentle as that a child may lead it.”*

 * Of the sermon of Richard Ramsden from which this quote comes Gladstone wrote, “If there be no full record of this magnificent production, it does not speak well for the generation to which it was given.”
 Gladstone supplies a longer quote that rewards thoughtful reading.
 [Update: a later post on Satyagraha discusses this 1800 sermon of Richard Ramsden.]

 To mark the 10th anniversary of the US invasion of Iraq in 2003, we should consider what the lessons are: